plan-systems/design-docs/README.md

    - PLAN's deterministic infrastructure to know which CFI items are in use ("pinned") and which can be unpinned/deallocated.
    - Seamless UI integration and interactivity.
 In the client UI, a channel's wrapper identifier causes it to be presented as a single opaque object (like a traditional file), where its activation causes the latest revision to be fetched and consumed.
 This allows users to easily access community content while not having to have any understanding about what's happening under the hood (or having to interact with hashnames).

+## Summary

-PLAN is a p2p community-centric operating system, built on pluggable append-only and pluggable content-based addressing storage.
-Community content is accessible via a _real-time_ visually intuitive interface — all within cryptographic layers of privacy.
-Its open-ended channel and ACC sub-systems provision for flexible, defensible, and first-class human access.
+PLAN is a p2p community-first tool, built on pluggable append-only and pluggable content-based addressing storage.
+Community content is accessible via a _real-time_ visually intuitive interface protected inside cryptographic layers of privacy.
+Its open-ended channel sub-systems form a level foundation that supports flexible, defensible, and first-class human access.

 Using PLAN, communities arise from organizers and members who value owning their own data, having a formidable cryptographic-city wall, and the ability to continue operating in the face of Internet disruptions.

 ---

 # FAQ

 #### Q: Why PLAN?
 Aren't there enough blockchain and distributed ledger technologies already?
 - Indeed, there are many advanced DLT projects available and new ones on the way.
 However, _PLAN is not characterized as a distributed ledger_.
 The "lower" half of PLAN is an information organization and permissions system _built atop an interchangeable storage system_.
 Consider: _PLAN is to DLT as operating system is to a harddrive_.
 If a more capable or suitable DLT appears, PLAN's [Proof of Storage Portability](PLAN-Proof-of-Correctness.md#Proof-of-Storage-Portability) demonstrates how a community can always switch to a different storage technology.